pavelozerov/articles/semantics-of-ubiquitous-language.md

 ## Tower of Babel

 What is Behavior Driven Development (BDD) for?
-Someone can say that this is something to structure the documentation and knowledge source or to bring the clearness to the team, or to have a specific process of analysis, implementation and testing, or anything else.
+Someone can say that this is something to structure the documentation and knowledge source, to bring clarity to the team, or to have a specific process of analysis, implementation, testing, or anything else.
 But all this doesn't matter.
 Of course, all these answers are correct in their way, but none of them says anything about the root cause. **And the root cause is Legacy in the way we specify things**.
 Let me guess: many specifications have been written over the past few years, but most of the information has no clear structure.
 Business descriptions are often mixed up with some technical pages, which are partially outdated.
 Congratulations, your company is one of many that have got things out of control.
 This led us to a situation where it's pretty hard to find consistent information since all the related pieces are split within different places, and some are not documented.
 It means that needed information about how things work must be collected from other people within a team, and there is a high probability that this information is obsolete.
 In sum, the problem is that such collective knowledge is usually not structured. **And if something is not structured, it's probably not documented, meaning it does not exist**.

 Okay, but if Legacy is the root cause of a documentation lack, what is the root cause of Legacy then?
 Well, the answer is quite simple - the **communication lack**.
 To make an example more memorable, we can refer to the Tower of Babel myth (Figure 3).